erynder-z/blog-admin/README.md

 1. Create a new author by making a POST request to the API endpoint `/api/signup` with the following data-payload: `username:<your_username>`, `password:<your_passowrd>`, `confirmPassword:<repeat_password>`, `signup_secret:<secret_key_as_defined_by_the_API>`.
 2. Login with the created user credentials.
 3. Check out the "Manual" section for detailed instructions on how to use the CMS.

-## API

-The CMS fetches data from a self-coded RESTful blog API.
-The source code for the API can be found at [https://github.com/erynder-z/code-blog-api](https://github.com/erynder-z/code-blog-api).

-## Client

-The source code for the blog-client frontend can be found at [https://github.com/erynder-z/code-blog](https://github.com/erynder-z/code-blog).

 ## Acknowledgments